Mixed Tensor Products, Capelli Berezinians, and Newton's Formula for $\mathfrak{gl}(m|n)$: Super version of Newton's formula and Capelli-type Berezinians

 \subsection{Images of Central Elements}

-Next, we find the image of the Capelli Berezinian under the Harish-Chandra homomorphism, which combined with Theorem~\ref{thm : HC homomorphism}, will let us find the image of the Capelli Berezinian under $\varphi$. \begin{prop} We have
+Next, we find the image of the Capelli Berezinian under the Harish-Chandra homomorphism, which combined with Theorem~\ref{thm : HC homomorphism}, will let us find the image of the Capelli Berezinian under $\varphi$. \begin{propsub} We have

-\end{prop} \begin{proof} Note $C_{m|n}(T)$ is the product of two parts, one part summing over $\sigma\in S_m$, and one summing over $\tau\in S_n$.
-However, note that in both parts, only the summand corresponding to the identity permutation has a nonzero image under $\chi_{m|n}$, because in both $\E+T$ and
+\end{propsub} \begin{proof} Note $C_{m|n}(T)$ is the product of two parts, one part summing over $\sigma\in S_m$, and one summing over $\tau\in S_n$.
+However, note that in both parts, only the summand corresponding to the identity permutation has a nonzero image under $\chi_{m|n}$, because in both $\mathbf{E}+T$ and